OmarElNaja/MyTour/README.md

 Users can search for POI in a city.
 Minor spelling mistakes will not prevent the correct POI being found.

 #### Finding Paths
 Users can use the interface to find the shortest path between two points.
-They have the option to click on the starting and ending intersections:
+The A* path-finding algorithm is used to find this path efficiently.
+Users have the option to click on the starting and ending intersections:

-They can also type the two street names of each intersection:
+Or they can type the two street names that define each intersection:

 ### Darkmode